Shreeyukta/a3-car-price-prediction/README.md

 **Student ID**: st125168

 A web application that predicts car prices based on user inputs, such as maximum power, mileage, engine, and year of manufacture.
-The app is built using Dash and leverages Bootstrap for a clean, responsive design.
+The app is built using Dash and leverages Bootstraps for a clean, responsive design.

 ---